Olectra-BYD launches 40 (12-meter) electric buses in Hyderabad

 -

-With the induction of 40 electric buses of 12-Meter length, Olectra has enabled Telangana State Road Transport Corporation (TSRTC) to deploy the largest fleet of electric buses by any State Transport Utility in the country, it said.
+With the induction of 40 Electric Buses of 12-meter length, Olectra has enabled Telangana State Road Transport Corporation (TSRTC) to deploy the largest fleet of electric buses by any State Transport Utility (STU) in the country, a company release said.

-The buses were launched from Miyapur depot here in the presence of TSRTC Managing Director Sunil Sharma and Liu Xueliang, Managing Director BYD India and BYD Asia Pacific and N K Rawal, Managing Director - Olectra, and other senior officials, it said.

-These buses will ferry people to the Hyderabad International Airport from various locations in the city.
+These 40 electric buses will ferry people to the Hyderabad International Airport from various locations in the city.

-On an average there are 10 trips (one side) being made at the points daily where the buses would be deployed and ferry around 4.7 lakh passengers on a monthly basis, it said.
+On an average, there are 10 trips (one side) being made at the points daily where the buses will be deployed and ferry around 4.7 lakh passengers on monthly basis, the release said.

+The technologically advanced, zero emission, low sound electric buses with kneeling mechanism were launched from the Miyapur depot here in the presence of Principal Secretary for Transport, Roads & Buildings and Managing Director - TSRTC Sunil Sharma and Managing Director - BYD India and BYD Asia Pacific Liu Xueliang, and other senior officials.

+Department of Heavy Industries, Government of India has sanctioned incentives for roll out of these 40 electric buses by TSRTC under FAME scheme.
+Only last week, the government announced FAME II scheme with an allocation of Rs 10,000 crores to incentivise the adoption of EVs in the country including 7,000 electric buses over 3 years.
+It will give a much-needed boost to the ecosystem and enable more STUs to deploy eBuses in their fleet.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)